T of C

 Therefore it is said: 'The utmost in speech is to be rid of speech, the utmost doing is Doing Nothing.'
 What common knowledge knows is shallow.

-The version of Oulu Wang Ji played today also uses standard tuning, but is otherwise musically unrelated to the earlier one described separately.
-As can be seen from the related chart (based largely on Zha Guide 4/42/64) versions of this melody survive in over 40 handbooks from 1620 to 1961 (though some of the later melodies listed in the Guide also seem unrelated, such as the one in Youshengshe Qinpu).
-Sources for the theme are also given under Wang Ji.
+The version played here is the third melody in Sizhaitang Qinpu (1620).
+It is, as mentioned, the earliest known version of the Oulu Wang Ji played today.
+As with the earlier version (described separately) it also uses standard tuning, but it is otherwise musically unrelated to the earlier one.
+As can be seen from the related chart, versions of this latter melody survive in over 40 handbooks from 1620 to 1961 (though some of the later melodies listed in the Guide also seem unrelated, such as the one in Youshengshe Qinpu).

-The earliest known ancestor of this modern Oulu Wang Ji (sometimes written Ou Lu Wang Ji) is the present melody, in three sections, published in Sizhaitang Qinpu (1620), a handbook compiled by the wife of a late Ming dynasty prince.
+The handbook in which the present melody first appeared, the Sizhaitang Qinpu, was compiled by the wife of a late Ming dynasty prince.
 The prince was apparently a cousin of Zhu Changfang, who compiled Guyin Zhengzong (1634).
-The 1634 version, though divided into four sections, is very similar to 1620 and is also called Oulu Wang Ji.
-Also quite closely related is the third version, in the late Ming Taoshi Qinpu, though it also adds lyrics.
+Whereas the 1620 version has three sections, that of 1634 has four.
+Nevertheless, the 1620 and 1634 versions are very similar to each other.
+Also quite closely related is the third version, in the late Ming handbook Taoshi Qinpu, though it also adds lyrics.
 These three, though otherwise related to the modern version, are all missing the opening harmonic section, which is first introduced in the fourth handbook, Huiyan Mizhi (1647).
 After this the overall melody gradually became more elaborate, particularly in the latter part.
-There was also considerable variation within the tablatures, right up to the present.
-Note in particular the alternate first section beginning in 1677.
+There has also been considerable variation within the tablatures, right up to the present.
+6

 None of the original four handbooks with this newer version has any attributions or indeed any commentary on the melody.
-In fact, the only attributions in later handbooks connect this new melody to Liu Zhifang and the same story from Liezi told with the Shen Qi Mi Pu version (and with some of its six related versions through 1585), suggesting they either didn't know or didn't care about the actual source.
+In fact, the only attributions in later handbooks connect this new melody to the well-known Song dynasty qin player Liu Zhifang (as well as to the same story from Liezi related with some of the six versions of the Shen Qi Mi Pu melody that survive through 1585).
+This suggests that the later commentors either did not know or didn't care about the actual source.
 As a result we have no real information on the source of the latter melody.

 Xu Jian uses this 1722 version to discuss this later Oulu Wang Ji under Qing dynasty melodies (QSCB, Chapter 8).
-After summarizing the story from Liezi he mentions the Song dynasty Wang Ji Qu attributed to Liu Zhifang, saying that the Qing dynasty version was both shorter (according to my analysis this statement is incorrect) and a completely new piece, different in both style and content.
+After summarizing the story from Liezi he mentions the Song dynasty melody Wang Ji Qu attributed to the aforementioned Song dynasty qin player Liu Zhifang, saying that the Qing dynasty version was both shorter (according to my analysis this statement is incorrect) and a completely new piece, different in both style and content.
 He continues,

 It shakes off the traditional style of 沖淡虛無 diluting nothingness (making few demands on life), instead,